reactjs/react.dev/content/docs/hooks-reference.md

 const value = useContext(MyContext);
 ```

-Accepts a context object (the value returned from `React.createContext`) and returns the current context value, as given by the nearest `<MyContext.Provider>` above in the tree.
+Accepts a context object (the value returned from `React.createContext`) and returns the current context value for that context.
+The current context value is determined by the `value` prop of the nearest `<MyContext.Provider>` above the calling component in the tree.

-When the nearest `<MyContext.Provider>` above in the tree updates, this Hook will trigger a rerender with the latest context value that was passed to that provider.
+When the nearest `<MyContext.Provider>` above the component updates, this Hook will trigger a rerender with the latest context `value` passed to that `MyContext` provider.

 Don't forget that the argument to `useContext` must be the *context object itself*: